-3) GRID LOG: Use the LEFT, & RIGHT arrow keys on the left button wheel to scroll the Columns, and the UP, DOWN arrow keys to scroll the Rows.
+3) GRID LOG: Use the LEFT, & RIGHT arrow keys to scroll the Columns, and the UP, DOWN arrow keys to scroll the Rows.

-SEQ LOG: Use the UP, DOWN, LEFT, & RIGHT arrow keys on the left button wheel to highlight the appropriate alpha characters.
-Press the ENTER key to select a character and advance to the next character field, in conjunction with using the CLR key to backspace if necessary.
+SEQ LOG: Use the UP, DOWN, LEFT, & RIGHT arrow keys to highlight the appropriate alpha characters.
+Press the ENTER key to select a character

-4) Press the OK key to select the coordinate or end ID and return to the Grid or Seq List Items screen, or ESC to cancel the selection and return to the Grid or Seq List Items menu.
+- and advance to the next character field, in conjunction with using the CLR key to backspace if necessary. - 4) Press the OK key to select the coordinate or end ID and return to the Grid or Seq List Items screen, or ESC to cancel the selection and return to the Grid or Seq List Items menu.

 Note: If there is not enough memory available to create the grid or sequential log, an error message box "NOT ENOUGH MEMORY" will be displayed.
 Press the OK or ESC key to return to the Grid or Seq List Items menu.
-It may be necessary to free some memory in the DFX-8 at this time.
-Refer to page 149 for more information on Deleting a File.
+It may be necessary to free some memory in the DFX-7 at this time.
+Refer to page 147 for more information on Deleting a File.